Microfabrication of Microfluidic Chips: Materials and Methods

 - The high production costs motivated the development of chips using other materials

-Polymer-based microfluidic chips were introduced several years after silicon/glass chips.
+Polymer-based microfluidic chips were introduced several years after silicon and glass chips.
 The wide variety of polymers grants great flexibility in choosing a suitable material with specific properties.
-Polymers offer an attractive alternative to glass and silicon as they are easy to access, usually less expensive, and with good overall physical properties.
+In the microfabrication of microfluidic chips, polymers offer an attractive alternative to glass and silicon as they are easy to access, usually less expensive, and have suitable physical properties.

-Elastomers are amorphous polymers maintained above their glass transition temperature, so that considerable molecular reconformation, without breaking of covalent bonds, is feasible.
-At ambient temperature, such materials are relatively compliant and deformable: they can stretch or compress when external force is exerted, and return to the original shape when the external force is withdrawn.
-The most popular elastomer in microfluidics is polydimethylsiloxane (PDMS) because it is relatively easy to produce and low-cost.
+Elastomers are amorphous polymers maintained above their glass transition temperature so that considerable molecular reconformation-without breaking of covalent bonds- is feasible.
+At ambient temperature, such materials are relatively compliant and deformable: they can stretch or compress when external force is exerted and return to the original shape when the external force is withdrawn.
+In microfluidic chip fabrication, the most popular elastomer in the microfabrication of microfluidic chips is polydimethylsiloxane (PDMS) because it is easily produced and low-cost.
 PDMS has additional advantages such as biocompatibility, oxygen and gas permeability, optical transparency, and non-toxicity.

 Though PDMS is useful for easy and fast prototyping, soft lithography is not well suited for mass production.
-Reproducibility is a challenge, and it is time consuming to make a large number of devices.
+In the microfabrication of microfluidic chips, reproducibility is a challenge, and it is time-consuming to make a large number of devices.
 PDMS is also hydrophobic.
-As a consequence hydrophobic analytes can adsorb onto the PDMS surface, potentially interfering with analysis.
-Surface treatments can be performed to mitigate issues, but can also be time-consuming and the treatment can lose its efficiency over time.
-They are not suitable for high pressure operation as higher pressures alter channel geometry and they may be prone to leaking at elevated pressure.
+As a consequence, hydrophobic analytes can adsorb onto the PDMS surface, potentially interfering with analysis.
+Surface treatments can be performed to mitigate issues, but can also be time-consuming, and the treatment can lose its efficiency over time.
+They are not suitable for high-pressure operations as higher pressures alter channel geometry, making the treatment prone to leaking at elevated pressure.

 Soft lithography for the production of PDMS microfluidic chips

-PDMS is the material of choice for fast prototyping of microfluidic devices, and PDMS chips are thus commonly used in laboratories, especially in the academic field.
+PDMS is the material of choice for fast microfabrication of microfluidic chips, and PDMS chips are thus commonly used in laboratories, especially in the academic field.

 Once cured, the PDMS is easily peeled off from the master mold.
 At this point, open channels are obtained, and the PDMS needs to be bonded to another surface to form enclosed channels.

 It can be bonded to several materials, such as glass or back to PDMS.
-This is done by performing a plasma treatment on the surfaces to be bonded (most common method), mechanical, or chemical bonding.
+This is done by performing a plasma treatment on the surfaces to be bonded (most common method), or mechanical or chemical bonding.

+Thermoplastics are widely used materials in the microfabrication of microfluidic chips.
 Thermoplastics are highly crosslinked polymers that can retain their shape after cooling.
 Thermoplastics are usually fabricated by thermomolding that allows the production of thousands of replicas at high rate and low cost, which is excellent for commercial production.
-It is possible to reach sub micrometer channel dimensions, and they are transparent materials, allowing for microscopic analysis.
+Using them, it is possible to reach sub micrometer channel dimensions. are transparent materials that allow microscopic analysis.